omunroe-com/leinwiki/Faster.md

-There are a number of strategies for reducing Leiningen's launch time.

 Part of what makes Leiningen's boot take a while is the fact that Leiningen's code is completely isolated from project code.
 This means that two JVMs are necessary to complete any task that has to execute